 Leave A Not-So-Subtle Message

-I’d polish our kitchen sink after breakfast (before the first showing) and X it off with painters tape so no one would use.
-Then I’d remove the tape before leaving the house.
+- I’d polish our stainless steel kitchen sink after breakfast (before the first showing) and X it off with painters tape so we wouldn’t accidentally use it.
+Then, I’d remove the tape before leaving the house.

-All dirty diapers went directly into the main garbage can in the garage, NOT the DiaperGenie.
+- All dirty diapers went directly into the main garbage can in the garage, NOT the DiaperGenie in Owen’s bedroom.

-I cleaned our laminate floors on my hands and knees to make sure they were really clean.
+- I cleaned our laminate wood floors on my hands and knees to make sure they were really clean.

 One Last Thing

-Keep in mind that if you want a real look at how to stage a home, tour some model homes or parade of homes, which are professionally decorated and staged.
+Keep in mind that if you want a real look at how to stage a home, tour some model homes or parade of homes, which are professionally decorated and staged, and take photos.